321 Data Backup Strategy Explained

 • Data Importance: Think about how important your data is.
 Very sensitive or secret information may need more robust backup plans, like the 3-2-2 rule with extra safety steps.

-• Personal Needs: Consider how comfortable you are with technology, your budget, and your data use.
+• Personal Needs: Consider your comfort level with technology, budget, and data use.
 Cloud options are more accessible for people who aren’t tech-savvy, while others prefer doing it themselves.

-• Threats: Consider threats such as viruses, broken devices, or natural disasters when designing your backup plan to mitigate these risks effectively.
+• Threats: When designing your backup plan, consider threats such as viruses, broken devices, or natural disasters to mitigate these risks effectively.

 What to Remember Before Choosing the Right Backup Plan